-If this is your first dual credit course from Ivy Tech, please complete the online dual credit application at: ivytech.dualenroll.com.
+If this is your first dual credit course from Ivy Tech, please complete the online dual credit application at ivytech.dualenroll.com.

 - a.
 Students only need to complete the online dual credit application once in their high school career. - b.
-The student's Social Security Number is required when filling out the application as well as his or her parent's contact information (including address, email, and phone number). - c.
-After submitting the online dual credit application, students will receive an email from Ivy Tech confirming that he or she has successfully completed it.
+The student's Social Security Number is required when filling out the application as well as their parents' contact information (including address, email, and phone number). - c.
+After submitting the online dual credit application, students will receive an email from Ivy Tech confirming that they have successfully completed it.
 Students will also receive a letter in the mail at the address that was provided on the application containing the student's Ivy Tech student ID# (otherwise known as the C#).
 The letter will also confirm completion of the dual credit application and does NOT guarantee that the student will receive college credit.
-See below for Prerequisite/College Readiness Information.